park-bench/gpgmailer/README.md

     user.
 10. Use `chmod` to clear the _other user_ permissions bits of `gpgmailer.conf` and the GPG keyring directory.
 Namely, remove read, write, and execute permissions for _other_.
-11. To ease system maintenance, add `gpgmailer` as a supplimental group to administrative users.
+11. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative users.
 Doing this will allow these users to view gpgmailer log files.
 12. Restart the daemon with `systemctl restart gpgmailer`.
 If the configuration file and GPG keyring are valid, named correctly, and have the correct file permissions, the service